XenkQ/ExcelDictionary/README.md

 # Excel Dictionary

 ## This application was written by me for an English teacher to search vocabulary from our book.
-This project started when mu teacher asked me for help in creating vocabulary with technical phrases from her technical english book.
+This project started when mu teacher asked me for help in creating dictionary with technical phrases from her technical english book.
 I told her that she can use Excel, but she told me that she doesn't know how to use it and she want's simpler app for short vocabluary.
 So I got and idea that I can use Windows Forms and C# to create some kind of search application.
-Purpose of This application is to search words from excel file and displaying it in more friendly way for people who doesn't know how to use Excel.
+Purpose of This application is to search words from Excel file and displaying it in more friendly way for people who doesn't know how to use Excel.

 ## How it looks
 ![image](https://user-images.githubusercontent.com/77151114/188966731-32daa839-afb6-4771-bf80-9c8bb36b5674.png)